-Best photo spots: 1.
-The top of the Torre dei Lamberti for beautiful views over the Piazza delle Erbe, and 2.
-The Castel San Pietro to get amazing views of all of Verona and the Adige River!
+Check out these amazing photo spots in Verona: 1. the top of the Torre dei Lamberti for beautiful views over the Piazza delle Erbe, and 2. the Castel San Pietro to get amazing views of all of Verona and the Adige River!

 Text and photo by Kate Storm of Our Escape Clause

 #5 Costiera Amalfitana, UNESCO World Heritage Site in Campania

 One of the most beautiful regions of Italy, if not the world, is the awe-inspiring Amalfi Coast.
 Stretching 40 kilometers (about 25 miles) along Italy’s western coastline, the area was added to UNESCO’s world heritage list in 1997.